AdobeDocs/campaign-classic.en/help/platform/using/ac-glossary.md

 *Context: Campaign Interaction*

-The offer environment is the root folder which defines an offer catalog, its available spaces and the environment’s pre-defined filters.
+The offer environment is the root folder which defines an offer catalog, its available spaces and the environment's pre-defined filters.
 Operators need to create one environment for each targeting dimension.
 There are two types of Offer environments: Design and Live.

 Learn more about [Offer environments](../../interaction/using/fundamental-principles.md).
 +++